 “I never sleep well anymore.
 The covers are on and off, over and over, but I’m always hot when I get up.
 Warm weather makes it worse for me,” said one MyLupusTeam member.

 Some strategies to help with hot flashes and night sweats include sipping on cold water before bed and lowering the thermostat in your bedroom.
-Another member shared, “I take cool baths and sleep on white sheets to help me stay cool.”
+One member shared, “I take cool baths and sleep on white sheets to help me stay cool.”

 Get updates directly to your inbox.